gsxryan/docker-unfs3/README.md

 Quick container to throw up an nfs service for inside a docker managed network with docker-compose installed.
 Uses UNFS3.
 This has the advantage of running in User Space instead of Kernel space.

 CAP_SYS_ADMIN, --privileged, and AppArmor profiles are NOT required for this container.
-This approach greatly mitigates the risk that your NFS container is exploited, leading to full host machine takeover because of excessive permissions.
-This is greatly beneficial compared to the following NFS Kernel based docker containers.
+This approach greatly mitigates the risk that IF the NFS container is exploited, can easily lead to full host machine takeover due to excessive permissions.
+This reason is beneficial compared to the following NFS Kernel based docker containers.

 * [ehough/docker-nfs-server](https://github.com/ehough/docker-nfs-server)
 * [f-u-z-z-l-e/docker-nfs-server](https://github.com/f-u-z-z-l-e/docker-nfs-server)